GreptimeTeam/docs/docs/nightly/en/reference/sql/information-schema/flows.md

 * `flow_name`: the flow task's name.
 * `flow_id`: the flow task's id.
 * `table_catalog`: the catalog this flow belongs to, named as `table_catalog` to keep consistent with the `INFORMATION_SCHEMA` standard.
 * `flow_definition`: the flow task's definition.
-It's the SQL statement that were used to creates the flow task.
+It's the SQL statement used to create the flow task.
 * `comment`: the comment of the flow task.
 * `expire_after`: the expire time of the flow task.
 * `source_table_ids`: the source table ids of the flow task.